Contents

 If the invoice doesn’t match the purchase order or receipt, you must send it for review and approval.

-If the invoice amount is more than the purchase order amount, you want someone to investigate the price increase and agree or work with the vendor to resolve the issue.
+If the invoice exceeds the purchase order amount, you want someone to investigate the price increase and agree or work with the vendor to resolve the issue.

-The workflow engine automatically routes invoices to different stakeholders based on the predefined conditions.
+The workflow engine automatically routes invoices to stakeholders based on the predefined conditions.

 For example – route the invoice to purchasing to resolve pricing exceptions with the vendor.